AlexLepauvre/AlexLepauvre/_posts/2025-07-02-kohlrabi-soup.md

 ---
-title: Stuffed courgettes
+title: Kohlrabi soup with red curry
 categories:
 - Vegan
 - Main dish
 feature_image: "/assets/banner/blog_banner.jpeg"
-image: "/assets/blog/kohlrabi_soup.jpg"
+image: "/assets/blog/kohlrabi_soup.jpeg"
 ---

 Kohlrabi is a bit of a difficult veggie.
 Some people love it raw, but it's a bit particular.
 And when cooked, it often tastes a bit off.
 This recipe is a great way to use kohlrabi in a way that its flavour is not too overpowering while still coming through a bit.